nyreehinton/content-ops-starter/content/pages/blog/the-central-hypothesis.md

 The central hypothesis of this investigation is that Tesla does not use traditional methods of odometer tracking (such as counting wheel rotations) but instead calculates miles driven based on a predictive energy consumption model.
 This means that mileage displayed on the odometer may not reflect the actual road distance covered, but rather a software-generated estimation that can be adjusted dynamically based on energy efficiency calculations, driving style, and Tesla’s internal algorithms.

-To explore this hypothesis, we analyze Tesla’s patents, particularly Patent US8054038B2, and evaluate how Tesla’s odometer integrates predictive modeling, memory-based algorithms, and real-time sensor data to estimate mileage rather than strictly measure it.

 <div style="text-align: center">## Patent US8054038B2:</div>